jakoch/cpp-devbox/README.md

 **Devcontainer.json**

-You might use this container image in your `.devcontainer/devcontainer.json` file:
+You might use this container image in the `.devcontainer/devcontainer.json` file of your project:
 ```
 {
   "name": "My C++ Project DevBox",